Brendan Duddy: Biography

-In light of the dissolution of Stormont in 1972, Duddy's role as an intermediary started in January 1972, when asked by friend and Derry's Chief Police Office Frank Lagan to persuade the Official Irish Republican Army and the Provisional Irish Republican Army to remove their weapons from the Bogside.
+In light of the dissolution of the Parliament of Northern Ireland in 1972, Duddy's role as an intermediary started in January 1972, when asked by friend and Derry's Chief Police Officer Frank Lagan to persuade the Official Irish Republican Army and the Provisional IRA to remove their weapons from the Bogside.
 Both sides complied, but the Official IRA retained a few weapons for defensive purposes.
 After thirteen unarmed civil rights marchers were shot dead by British Parachute Regiment troops in what became known as Bloody Sunday, Duddy warned Lagan: "This is absolutely catastrophic.
 We're going to have a war on our hands."

-In the aftermath of the events and repercussions of Bloody Sunday, MI6 agent Michael Oatley arrived in Belfast in 1973, seeking to understand the situation in Northern Ireland and hopefully create a communications channel between the IRA and the British Government, Duddy became the go between for the communications. and these led to the IRA ceasefire of 1975/76.
+In the aftermath of the events of Bloody Sunday, MI6 agent Michael Oatley arrived in Belfast in 1973, seeking to understand the situation in Northern Ireland and create a communications channel between the IRA and the British Government.
+Duddy became the intermediary for communications between the two sides. and these led to the IRA ceasefire of 1975/76.

 Duddy and Oatley were the main channel of communications between the British Government and the IRA leadership during the 1981 Irish hunger strike.
 Duddy was codenamed 'Soon' by the British.
 Over the period of 4–6 July 1981 they exchanged many telephone calls, with Duddy urging the "utmost haste" on the part of the British, because "the situation would be irreparably damaged if a hunger striker died".
 He suggested steps which could be taken to give the Provisional IRA a way of ending the strike.
 British Prime Minister Margaret Thatcher personally amended the text of an offer which was conveyed to the IRA through Duddy, but the British considered the reply unsatisfactory and did not continue to negotiate through Duddy; hunger striker Joe McDonnell died the following day.